High blood pressure (hypertension) has many causes. Some are unavoidable (like growing older!). Others are a result of lifestyle choices.

 In other words, a lifestyle that includes healthy eating and getting exercise can lower the risk of getting high blood pressure, and help reduce your blood pressure if it is already high.

-So does stopping smoking and reducing alcohol which can help with hypertension management.
+So does stopping smoking and reducing alcohol.

 What should I do to reduce my risk of getting high blood pressure?